Fate whispers to the warrior, “You can not withstand the storm.”

 The warrior whispers back, “I am the storm.”

 To call life the storm would be tempting but not quite right.
-It is THE WORLD that is the storm; the thing we struggle to navigate; the circumstances that try us, and break us, and often bring us to our knees.
-The storm is everything that surrounds us, pounding relentlessly and incessantly against our minds and bodies.
-It is tension at its best and death at its worst.
-It is both giver and taker, and either exhilarating or devastating—or both.
+It is the world that is the storm; the thing we struggle to navigate; the situations and environments that try us, and break us, and often bring us to our knees.
+The storm is everything that surrounds us, pounding relentlessly against our bodies and minds.
+It is tension at its best, and death at its worst.
+It is both giver and taker, and either exhilarating or devastating, or both.
 It is made of loss, betrayal, and unfair choices.

 To endure it all is to face those choices.

 When does it really count?
-That is a choice in itself, for each of us to make on our own.
+That’s a choice in itself, for each of us to make on our own.
 (What counts is a matter of perspective, I suppose.)
-Some would say that it really counts when our life is on the line, when we must learn to stand on our own two feet.
+Some would say that it only really counts when our life is on the line, or when we must learn to stand on our own two feet.
 But others would say that it only really counts when someone else’s life is on the line—when we are able to see that we are not alone in the storm, and that the ability of others to weather this world depends on our actions as well as their own.
-The hardest choice in life may be the sacrifice of oneself for the betterment of others.
-And this may be the noblest of choices, too, for it is where our humanity lies.
+And the hardest choice in life may be the sacrifice of oneself for the betterment of others.
+This may be the noblest of choices, too, for it’s where our humanity lies.

-It is the eye of the storm, this thing we call humanity—an offering of help or support to those seeking solace.
+It is the eye of the storm, this thing we call humanity—an offering of aid to those seeking solace.

-Throughout history, there have been those among us who have dedicated their lives to the betterment of others—those who have fought for something that extends beyond their own place and time.
-And like warriors they have used their agency for the benefit of their fellow people, engaging in a degree of self-sacrifice (however incomplete or imperfect) that is unknown to many.
+Throughout history, there have been many among us who have dedicated their lives to the betterment of others—those who have fought for something that extends beyond their own place and time.
+And like warriors, they have used their agency for the benefit of their fellow people, engaging in a degree of self-sacrifice (however incomplete or imperfect) that is unknown to many.

 Some of us are warriors in the storm.